Skip to Main Content

 • After 5 years: MRI of the brain every 12 months for 2-5 more years

-Survivors of CNS tumors are at risk for problems such as decreased cognitive function, hearing loss, sleep problems, hormone problems, stroke, and second cancers.
-These problems may be caused by the tumor itself or develop as long-term or late effects related to treatment.
-Regular checkups and screenings by a primary care physician are important to watch for health problems that can develop years after therapy.
+These problems may be caused by the tumor or they may be long-term or late effects related to treatment.
+Regular checkups and screenings by a primary care physician are important to watch for health problems that can develop years after treatment ends.

 Find more information on ependymoma